JackVania/BrowserTab/README.md

 ![screenshot](clock.png)

 ## Why?
-It's not a browser extension so it will work in all browsers: you can edit the HTML and take it with you from browser to browswer.
+It's not a browser extension so it will work in all browsers: you can edit the HTML and take it with you from browser to browser.

 ## CSS
 Customize CSS for overall width, column width, colors, etc.